-- working flexibly is encouraged, with the majority of staff having the ability to work flexible hours and in a range of locations including from home
+- Even prior to Covid-19 restrictions working flexibly was encouraged, with the majority of staff having the ability to work flexible hours and in a range of locations including from home

 - prior to recruiting externally or seeking candidates for promotion, if a post is full-time we carefully consider whether it could be undertaken on a part-time or job share basis

 - it is recognised that working part-time can impact on the ability to attend training courses, which may then impact on career progression.
 We therefore consider our training programmes carefully and offer a range of flexible development opportunities.
-When considering our training courses we put on shorter courses or split over different days to enable part-time staff to attend
+When considering our training courses we put on shorter courses or split over different days, or record sessions to enable part-time staff to attend

 - we provide training and dedicated support to our managers to ensure fair and non - discriminating processes are followed in matters such as recruitment and promotion

 - in order to reduce the gender pay gap further, we offer supportive options for those returning from maternity leave and encourage greater sharing of caring responsibilities through raising awareness of benefits and initiatives such as flexible working, shared parental leave and tax-free childcare